ojakinlade/Air-Monitoring-System/README.md

 # Air-Monitoring-System

-Client: Doyin Bamgbade

-The aim of this project is to monitor certain air parameters and activate a buzzer when they are below or above acceptable limits.
+This project aims to develop an air parameter monitoring system that continuously measures specific air parameters and activates a buzzer when they exceed or fall below acceptable limits.
+The system provides real-time monitoring of air quality and helps ensure a safe and healthy environment.

+# Features
+1. Air parameter monitoring: The system measures specific air parameters, such as temperature, humidity, air quality index (AQI), or any other relevant parameters.
+2. Buzzer activation: When any of the monitored parameters exceed or fall below the set limits, an onboard buzzer is activated to provide an audible alert.
+3. Real-time data display: The system includes a display to show the current values of the monitored parameters, allowing users to monitor air quality at a glance.
+4. Cost-effective design: The system is designed to be cost-effective, making it accessible for a wide range of users.

-## Parameters
+# Air Parameters
 1. Humidity
 2. Temperature
 3. PM2.5 - Suspended particulate matter in air